19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 The arctic wildlife is extremely alluring if observed from a safe distance.
 National Parks around Fairbanks are home to bears, moose, caribou, bald eagles, and wolves.

-Besides the regular national parks, there are also wildlife conservation centers where rescued animals are looked after.
+Besides the regular national parks, wildlife conservation centers are also where rescued animals are looked after.

 Getting Around Fairbanks

-Although renting a car is the easiest way to travel around, the city also offers some public transportation options.
+Although renting a car is the easiest way to travel around the city, the city also offers some public transportation options.

 • Special cabs called Alaska Cabs are always operating

-• Uber and Lfyt are alive and well in Fairbanks
+• Uber and Lyft are alive and well in Fairbanks

 • Traveling via train is possible between Fairbanks and Anchorage through Denali National Park